maldoinc/doctrine-filter/docs/custom-filters.md

 # Creating custom filters

-To add a new filter that is not part of the built-in set you must implement `FilterExtensionInterface` and return a list of filters to be exposed from the `getUnaryOperators` and `getBinaryOperators` methods using a map with filter names as keys and an operation as the value.
+To add a new filter that is not part of the built-in set you must implement `FilterExtensionInterface` and return a list of filters to be exposed from the `getOperatorsMethod` using a map with filter names as keys and an operation as the value.

 The return of the operation's callback can be anything that can be passed to the query builder's `andWhere` method, including complex expressions.

 ## Examples